Full-Service Wedding Planner, Partial Planner, Month-of Coordinator and Venue Coordinator - Explained

 Tips from a South Florida Planner & Coordinator

-If you’ve ever Googled “types of wedding planners” or wondered, “Do I really need a planner if my venue has one?”, you’re not alone.
+If you’ve ever Googled “types of wedding planners” or wondered, “do I really need a planner if my venue has one?”, you’re not alone.

 Full-Service Wedding Planner

 I often describe a full-service wedding planner as having a project manager, creative director, and logistics expert all rolled into one.
 Every conversation, contract, and creative decision runs through you so you never have to stress about what’s next.
-I oversee communication with all vendors, create and manage detailed timelines, review contracts to protect your interests, and plan every moving piece so they fit on wedding day.

-Full-service planning also allows me to build a genuine relationship with my couples.
-By the time your wedding day arrives, your planner would already know your style, priorities, and personality well enough to execute everything exactly how you envisioned, often without you having to say a word.
-All in all, your full-service planner is there from the very beginning and it’s a completely personalized experience where you can truly relax, knowing that every element of your wedding has been thoughtfully managed and beautifully brought to life.
+All in all, your full-service wedding planner is there from the very beginning and it should be a completely personalized experience where you can truly relax, knowing that every element of your wedding has been thoughtfully managed.

 Partial Wedding Planner

-Partial planning is perfect for couples who have already gotten a head start on their wedding but want some guidance to bring it all together.
-Maybe you’ve chosen your venue, booked a few major vendors, or just have a general vision in mind, but now you’re finding that the details are starting to pile up.
-That’s where your partial wedding planner comes in.
-With partial planning, I step into the process wherever you are and help refine, organize, and manage the details for the rest of the journey.
+Partial planning is perfect for couples who have already gotten a head start on their wedding but want that extra layer of support and guidance to bring it all together.
+Maybe you’ve chosen your venue, and/or booked a few vendors, but now you’re finding that the details are really starting to pile up.
+That’s where a partial wedding planner comes in.

 Month-of Coordinator

 Also called a Day-of Coordinator and our primary service here at Urbanica Luxury Events!
+Many couples come to us after planning most of their wedding on their own and say, “We just need someone to make sure everything runs smoothly that day.”

-Many couples come to Urbanica after planning most of their wedding on their own and say, “We just need someone to make sure everything runs smoothly that day.”
-That’s exactly where month-of coordination comes in.
-This service is designed for couples who have already booked their vendors, finalized their guest count and most details but would like someone to take over and manage everything in the final stretch.
+That’s exactly where your month-of coordinator comes in.
+This service is for couples who have planned their wedding in full - booked their vendors, finalized their guest count and most details but would like someone to take over and manage everything in the final stretch.
 A day-of coordinator is the main point of contact leading up to and on the wedding day.

-At Urbanica Luxury Events, Month-of Coordination is our primary service.
-We typically begin working with month-of clients about four to six weeks before their wedding to gather all the information, confirm logistics, and step into the driver’s seat.
-The beauty of month-of coordination is that it gives you peace of mind after months of effort.
-You’ve done the planning, and I make sure your hard work unfolds exactly as you imagined.
-You shouldn’t have to worry about who’s cueing your entrance or where your decor goes.
+At Urbanica Luxury Events, we begin working with our couples about four to six weeks prior to their wedding to gather all their wedding details and step into the driver’s seat.
+The beauty of month-of coordination is that it gives you peace of mind after months and even years of effort.You shouldn’t have to worry about who’s cueing your entrance or where your decor goes.
 That’s my job and I take pride in allowing couples to enjoy their day without distraction or unnecessary stress.

 Venue Coordinator